spencerc99/spencerc99.github.io/README.md

 This site is deployed via `deploy.sh` which builds the site and pushes it up to this (repository)[https://github.com/spencerc99/spencerchang.me], which is automatically deployed to "spencerchang.me" via Github Pages.
 If setting this up for the first time, you'll need to `rm -rf public` and run `git submodule add -b main https://github.com/<USERNAME>/<USERNAME>.github.io.git public` in order to get the deploy set up properly. (see https://gohugo.io/hosting-and-deployment/hosting-on-github/ for more info).

+This is open source to encourage others to make and explore their own personal websites, but I'd appreciate attribution and proper credit if you use my code or designs.
+Thanks!

 ## Specifics
 ### Analytics
 This site is set up with Google Analytics using the Hugo GA shortcode.
 I also augmented this with (this repo)[https://github.com/googleanalytics/autotrack] which adds additional GA tracking.